-State Sen. Connie Johnson triumphed over perennial candidate Jim Rogers in their runoff to be Democrats' nominee for the open Senate seat.
+State Sen. Connie Johnson began Election Day seen as the favorite and stayed there, triumphing over perennial candidate Jim Rogers in their runoff to be Democrats’ nominee for the open Senate seat.

 Johnson now faces long odds against Lankford, a two-term member of the U.S. House who is a rising star in the party.